-Please note that the lecture notes and the recordings are protected by copyright.
+Given the nature of the class delivery, asynchronous recordings of the class periods are not a useful tool, and no recordings will be taken.
+The lecture notes and the example problems covered in class will be disseminated via Brightspace.
 Students are not permitted to reproduce or distribute lecture notes publicly for commercial or non-commercial purposes.
-The recordings are for your own educational use, but you are not permitted to publish to third party sites, such as social media sites and course materials sites.
+The lecture notes are for your own educational use, but you are not permitted to publish to third party sites, such as social media sites and course materials sites.